-The Seminary Library frequently requests materials from other libraries through a process known as Interlibrary Loan (ILL).
+The Seminary Library frequently requests materials from other libraries through a process known as interlibrary loan.
 When this happens, the lending library considers the Seminary Library to be the legal borrower; therefore, the duplication rules fall on the Library itself, rather than on the Seminary Library's requesting patron.